 If at any stage you wish to withdraw from this research study, we will remove all identifiable information.
-In that case, we will retain information on your year of birth, gender, diagnosis and postcode (see section 'What happens if I decide not to take part?').
+In that case, we will retain information on your year of birth, gender, diagnosis of your relative and postcode (see section 'What happens if I decide not to take part?').